LaijinMeng/laijinmeng.github.io/_pages/about.md

   - /about.html
 ---

-I'm currently a postdotoral fellow in School of Computer Science, Shanghai Jiao Tong University, Shanghai, China.
+I'm currently a postdotoral fellow in School of Computer Science, Shanghai Jiao Tong University and a member of Artificial Intelligence and Cognization Security (AICS) Lab.
 My research interests include multimedia steganography, steganalysis, information hiding, etc.

 Backgrounds
 ======